-The “About Us” page on your website is critical to building credibility and to provide the foundation of your brand.
+The “About Us” page on your website is critical to building credibility and providing the foundation of how your brand started.
 This page can be a difficult, often daunting task for anyone that doesn’t like to write.
 If that’s the case, then here are some tips for writing or updating this important page.

 - Your visitor’s first impressions of your About Us page is a complete introduction to the company.
 Begin with writing down who you are, when you started, and where you’re located (city and state only).
 That’s it.
 On to #2.